-We’ve all heard those stories of how everything from a bottle of water to a beer seems to cost 3 times what it would back home.
-Robert and I often travel very cheaply, so these rumours stressed me out.
+We’ve all heard those stories of how everything from a bottle of water to a beer costs 3 times what it would back home.
+Rob and I often travel very cheaply, so these rumours stressed me out.
 I didn’t want this trip to break the bank.

 Luckily for us, most of those rumours aren’t entirely true, and due to some smart planning on my part, we were able to see Iceland, Denmark, and Sweden for a similar price as what we would normally pay for any trip.

 Travel can be expensive if you’re not careful about how you spend your money, especially if you’re travelling to countries that are a little pricier than others, but there are a number of things we can do to make sure our wallets aren’t left empty.

 Here are 5 ways that I make every one of my trips as cheap as possible!

 Tip 1: Book ahead and be flexible

 A tried and tested tip for getting a good deal is to book ahead.
 There’s no point planning your trip only a week in advance, as you’ll find that all the cheap seats on flights, trains, and buses will be gone.

 As a general guide, the best time to book an international trip is 3-6 months in advance, and a domestic trip around 2 months in advance.